-I made an adventurous and memorable solo trip in the Andaman and Nicobar Islands this monsoon (28 May – 01 June).
+I made an adventurous and memorable solo travel to the Andaman and Nicobar Islands during the monsoon season.
 My main focus was to visit islands and beaches during this trip.
-It was mainly a 5 days trip in South Andaman from Dhaka, Bangladesh.
-Though it is much hectic to travel a long way to reach but after visiting I must say it was the worthy one.
+It was mainly a 5 days trip to South Andaman from Dhaka, Bangladesh.
+Though it is much hectic to travel a long way to reach after visiting I must say it was the worthy one.
+There are many top places to visit in the Andaman Islands.
 And surely I’ll revisit.
 So here are the details of my trip to the Andaman Islands to help you to plan your trip or tour to this dream destination.
 And yes, this time also I’ve learned and experienced many new things while traveling solo.
-So you got to read the complete post to know the inside story and many tips as well. 🙂
+Hence you got to read the complete post to know the inside story and many tips as well. 🙂

 Map of South Andaman

-Andaman and Nicobar Islands is in East India and Port Blair is the capital.
-Andaman has gone through many tragic times from the British colonisation to tsunami in 2004 but still standing with the spirit of confidence.
+The Andaman and Nicobar Islands are in East India and Port Blair is the capital.
+Andaman has gone through many tragic times from the British colonization to the tsunami in 2004 but still standing with the spirit of confidence.
 Really there are much to inspire you to visit the Andaman Islands.
 The captivated beauty of Andaman attracts many tourists every year.
 This destination is best for adventure travel and must-visit for all nature lovers.
 In fact, who does not love white sandy beaches with blue water?
-The best part is that all beaches are pristine and naturally beautiful.
-And scuba diving is the must do activity in the Andaman Islands.
+The best part is that all the beaches are pristine and naturally beautiful.
+And scuba diving is the must-do activity in the Andaman Islands.

 Captivated Beauty of Andaman